Alluxio/alluxio/docs/en/Configuring-Alluxio-with-secure-HDFS.md

 describes how to configure Alluxio with secure [HDFS](https://hadoop.apache .org/docs/stable/hadoop-project-dist/hadoop-hdfs/HdfsUserGuide .html) as the under storage system.
-Alluxio supports secure HDFS as Under FileSystem, with [Kerberos] (http://web.mit.edu/kerberos/) authentication.
+Alluxio supports secure HDFS as the under filesystem, with [Kerberos]
+(http://web.mit.edu/kerberos/) authentication.

 Note: Kerberos authentication with secure HDFS is not Alluxio internal authentication via Kerberos.